Lake Norman State Park: Wildlife

 Most of the wildlife at Lake Norman State Park is rarely seen by the casual visitor.
 This does not mean that wildlife is scarce at the park, in fact a wide variety of eastern woodland creatures call Lake Norman State Park home.
 The more common mammals of the park are opossum, white-tailed deer, red and gray foxes, rabbits, muskrats, raccoons, and gray squirrels.
 Amphibians and reptiles can be found on the shores of Lake Norman and in the woods of Lake Norman State Park.
 The most common amphibians are a variety of frogs.
 A variety of snakes and turtles can also be seen at the park.
 Birds commonly seen at the park include, Carolina chickadees, pine warblers, red-tailed hawks, wild turkey, osprey, mallards, Canada geese, and herons.

-Nearby state parks

-The following state parks and state forests are within 30 mi of Lake Norman State Park: